akaalias/getstreamline/README.md

 ![Streamline Demo](https://github.com/akaalias/getstreamline/raw/main/demo.png)

-Hello and welcome!
+👋🏻 **HELLO** and welcome!

-Alexis here.
-Great to have you.
+Alexis here, great to have you.

+I take copious notes with Obsidian and journal daily.

-If you journal daily *and* take copious notes with Obsidian, maybe the following sounds familiar :)
+If you do, too, maybe the following sounds familiar :)

-## What I love
+…

 I LOVE journaling with pen and paper in the morning.

-Journaling gives me a safe space where I let my heart speak.
+Journaling gives me a safe space where **I let my heart speak**.

 This makes me feel safe.

 I also LOVE note-taking with Obsidian.

-It gives me an exciting space where let my mind wander.
+It gives me an exciting space where **I let my mind wander**.

 That makes me feel like a million bucks.